gibbsk12/responsive-portfolio/README.md

 # responsive-portfolio

-This is the part one of the second assignment completed for the Univeresity of Richmond Bootcamp.
+This is the part one of the second assignment completed for the University of Richmond Bootcamp.

 In this assignment, we were required to create a portfolio enhanced with a mobile-responsive layout.